 My name is Philip Guo (also search for me as Phil Guo, Philip J. Guo, Philip Jia Guo, pgbovine).
 I am an assistant professor of computer science at the University of Rochester.

 I am an assistant professor of computer science at the University of Rochester.
-I research human-computer interaction, software engineering, and online learning.
-In particular, to enable learning programming at scale, I created a Web-based visualization tool called Online Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over 1.2 million people in over 165 countries to visualize over 11 million pieces of code.
+My research spans human-computer interaction, online learning, software engineering, and data science.
+To enable learning programming at scale, I created Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over 1.5 million people in over 180 countries to visualize over 13 million pieces of code.

 I received S.B. and M.Eng. degrees in Electrical Engineering and Computer Science from MIT in 2006 and a Ph.D. in Computer Science from Stanford in 2012.
-My Ph.D. dissertation was one of the first to create software development tools for the unique needs of computational researchers and data scientists.
-Before becoming a professor in 2014, I developed online learning tools as a software engineer at Google, a visiting researcher at edX, and a postdoc at MIT CSAIL.
+My Ph.D. dissertation was one of the first to create productivity tools for data scientists.
+Before becoming a professor in 2014, I built online learning tools at Google, edX, and MIT CSAIL.

 I have been writing online since 2004.
 This website contains over 250 articles and gets over 750,000 page views per year.

 Find an article within this site using search terms: